Production Deployment Guidelines¶

 When the traffic to your pods increase, the deployment may need to scale horizontally.
 Kubernetes allows you to define the resource limits and policy in a way that the deployment can auto scale based on resource usage.
 You can check the Kubernetes documentation for more information on HPA.

-To configure HPA for gateway, follow this document.
+To configure HPA for the gateway, follow this document.